sarveshraj/blockchain-for-healthcare/README.md

     ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods "['PUT', 'POST', 'GET']"
     ```
 #### 3. Metamask
-  - As soon as you install Metamask, it will ask you to accept some terms and policies.
-Read them and accept.
-  - It will then ask you to create an account, just
+  - After installing Metamask, click on the metamask icon on your browser.
+  - Click on __TRY IT NOW__, if there is an announcement saying a new version of Metamask is available.
+  - Click on continue and accept all the terms and conditions after reading them.
+  - Stop when Metamask asks you to create a new password.
+We will come back to this after deploying the contract in the next section.

 ### Deploying the contract